Waitemata County

 Waitemata County, historically also known as Waitamata County, was one of the counties of New Zealand in the North Island.
 Established in 1876, the county covered West Auckland, Rodney and the North Shore.
 The county shrank in size between 1886 and 1954 when various urban areas on the North Shore and in West Auckland became boroughs and established their own local councils.
-Waitemata County was dissolved in 1974, with the county council area being taken over by the newly established Waitemata City in the west, and by Takapuna City and Rodney Council in the north.
+Waitemata County was dissolved in 1974, with the county council area being taken over by the newly established Waitemata City in the west, and by Takapuna City and Rodney County in the north.